Tiendil/tiendil-org-content/content/posts/2020-04-16-dungeon-generation-from-simple-to-complex/en.md

 We will make the drawing of doors optional and turn it off by default.

-Each room we will fill with the room color with a transparency of `0.5`.
+We will fill each room with its color with a transparency of `0.5`.

 To fill the room, we need to know the outline of the filled area.
 Disjoint segments will not be enough.
 To collect such a contour from the available segments, we will take a random segment as the first segment and look for the next segment so that it starts at the end of the previous segment.
 Since the contours of our rooms do not intersect, and the rooms themselves do not contain holes, each segment will have only one pair.
 This is implemented in the `make_countur` function.